 The auction is the final step in the foreclosure process.
-When homeowners quit making their mortgage payments, the lender eventually takes ownership of the property, kicks them out (if they're not gone already) and puts the house up for auction.
-Some foreclosure auctions are held live -- perhaps on the steps of the county courthouse or maybe in a less picturesque place.
-Others happen online.
+When homeowners quit making their mortgage payments, the lender eventually takes ownership of the property, evicts them (if they're not gone already) and puts the house up for auction.
+Some foreclosure auctions are held live -- perhaps on the steps of the county courthouse or maybe in a less picturesque place, while others take place online.
 Proxy bidding is possible in both settings if it's allowed at all -- a matter that is up to the company or agency conducting the auction.

 Live foreclosure auctions may allow proxy bidding only by in-person proxies.
 In this situation, if you can't attend the auction yourself, you hire someone to go for you as a proxy.
 That person then bids according to your instructions.

 You tell the proxy the maximum you're willing to pay for a given property and provide any other instructions for bidding.
 The proxy keeps bidding until you hit your limit or you get the property.
 Many companies offer proxy bidding services, or you can send someone you trust.

 Foreclosure Auction Automatic Proxies

 In some live auctions, the auctioneer may serve as your proxy.
 In this situation, you tell the auction company how much you're willing to pay, and the auctioneer automatically bids on your behalf.